skip navigation

 Group photo of the NJIA project team at Kenya Coast National Polytechnic in Mombasa.
 The participants are standing together in front of an NJIA roll-up banner and are wearing white NJIA T-shirts.
 The photo illustrates the collaboration between bbw gGmbH, KCNP and other project partners.

-The project strengthens training at KCNP in Kenya and supports young people on their path towards decent employment.
+The project strengthens training at kenya Coast National Polytechnic (KCNP) in Kenya and supports young people on their path towards decent employment.
 It improves their opportunities in the hospitality sector and opens up fair professional prospects in Kenya and Germany.

 Facts